How to Protect Your Company; Monitoring and Updating

 Even with a team monitoring your systems, you may think that 8-year-old computer is perfectly fine to use, but old equipment can clog networks like hair clogs a drain.
 We all know that technology advances like the speed of light (hello new smart phone every year) so think about that the next time you look at the pc that you’re trying to get one more year of use out of.

 And as much as we may love our workstation that we’ve become comfortable with over the years, it’s probably struggling under the weight of running newer and newer.
 Identifying and upgrading devices that don’t make sense anymore helps streamline efficiency.
-When you do upgrade to a newer pc or laptop, you’ll be amazed that you did so long without it.
+After upgrading to a newer pc or laptop, you see the difference immediately.
 And an MSP can recommend the best device for your needs in terms of specifications and budget.

 Don’t forget to Upgrade your Operating System

 Running an older version of an operating system because of an older computer will also hamper productivity.
-And if your device is so outdated that it won’t support new version, you’re behind the technology curve.
+You are behind the technology curve if a device is so outdated that it won’t support new versions.

 But What About…?

 We have customers that use custom software developed for a very specific function of their business.
 As this software ages, it can become incompatible with newer operating systems.
-The old software gets relegated to an older machine that tends not to get updated.
-The challenge for an IT provider is to keep this legacy program and machines running but also make sure that there are no security threats involved in keeping an older machine on a network.
+Older software relegated to an older machine tends not to get updated.
+The challenge for an IT provider is to keep legacy program and machines running.
+But they also make sure that there are no security threats involved in keeping an older machine on a network.
 An experience security-centric MSP can provide this expert service.

 How an MSP Protects you